CQCL/pytket-iqm/README.md

 form suitable to run on the backend.

 During the backend initialisation, `pytket-iqm` also retrieves the names of physical qubits and qubit connectivity.
-You can override the qubit connectivity by providing the `arch` parameter to the `IQMBackend` constructor, but it generally does not make sense, since the IQM server reports the valid quantum architecture relevant to the given backend URL.

 (Note: At the moment IQM does not provide a quantum computing service open to the general public.
 Please contact their [sales team](https://www.meetiqm.com/contact/)